ShravaniMogali/Project-Management-Tool/readme.txt

 3) also open the VideoChatApp folder and install all the required modules in package.json (npm install i)
 4) go to VideoChatApp/src
 5) run node app (or) node app.js on the given port only, do not chage the port address.
+6) Make sure you are running both VideoChatApp and React app as well for seamless connections.
-6) and you are all set. navigate to the vite+react app in browser and app is yours to use
+7) and you are all set. navigate to the vite+react app in browser and app is yours to use
-7) Be sure you are coonnected to internet, the database used is Firebase, as well as the backend for this entire project is Firebase.
+8) Be sure you are coonnected to internet, the database used is Firebase, as well as the backend for this entire project is Firebase.